ZenoxisIV/ZenoxisIV/README.md

-## こんにちは！アイヴァンです。
+## こんにちは！ アイヴァンです。
 <details>
 <summary>🔸 See English translation 🔸</summary>
 Hi!
 I'm Ivan.
 </details>

 ## About Me
 I'm a third-year Computer Science student leaning on **backend development** and **server-side scripting**.
-When I'm idle, you'll often find me watching anime, reading manga, and playing video games.
+When I'm idle, I often watch anime, read manga, and play video games.
 For games, I am mostly fond of **MMORPGs**, **world-building**, and the intricacies of **automation** (*\*cries in spaghetti setups\**), but I also play FPS and BR from time to time.

-Through these interests, I have cultivated a deep appreciation for technology as a field of discipline and how a virtual world can exceed our own imaginations.
+Through these interests, I have cultivated a deep appreciation for technology as a field of discipline and how a virtual world can exceed our imaginations.

 <div align="center">
     <img src="animation/factorio.gif" alt="Factorio">